Britain sets out legislation to regulate buy-now-pay-later credit

 By Huw Jones

-LONDON, Feb 13 (Reuters) - Britain on Tuesday will set out draft legislation to regulate "buy now pay later" credit, saying the sector posed potential harm to consumers without thorough affordability checks.
+LONDON, Feb 14 (Reuters) - Britain on Tuesday set out draft legislation to regulate "buy now pay later" (BNPL) credit, saying the sector posed potential harm to consumers without thorough affordability checks.

 BNPL companies are largely unregulated and typically offer on-the-spot interest-free short-term loans that spread payments for retail goods like clothing.